MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 The Power Automate mobile app  has a few limitations:

-- (Android) Geofencing, or using location-based triggers, isn't supported in the mobile app for Android.
-This was formerly a preview feature.
+- Geofencing, or using location-based triggers, isn't supported in the mobile app.

-- (iOS) Geofencing is supported in the mobile app for iOS (preview).

 - There's no camera option to upload files with the mobile app.